erikc2416/LeafLitterMesos/eDNA_ESnT.md

 presence or absence of biofilm, regardless of density, was the overall control on the rate of eDNA removal (**Fig. 4**).
-The lack of a density effect was unexpected, given that eDNA particles are known to be trapped and retained in substrate.<sup>7,28,42</sup> This result may have occurred because the leaves in our study were distributed across the bottom of the recirculating mesocosms after we secured them to tiles, which prevented the natural accumulation of leaves into leaf packs and debris dams.
-In headwater streams, leaves accumulate into larger packs that often modify the flow,<sup>43</sup> and the gradual accumulation of leaf litter in autumn has been linked to elevated transient storage and slower water velocities.<sup>44</sup> The experimental constraints imposed by our mesocosms potentially limited the physical effect of bare leaves on removal relative to the potential three-dimensional effect in natural systems.
-Moreover, the pore spaces created by the distributed leaves may have been too large and lacked physical complexity compared to the small rocks that were shown to increase eDNA removal in previous studies.<sup>28,42</sup>
+The lack of a density effect was unexpected, given that eDNA particles are known to be trapped and retained in substrate.(Barnes and Turner, 2016; Jerde et al., 2016;
+Snyder et al., 2023) This result may have occurred because the leaves in our study were distributed across the bottom of the recirculating mesocosms after we secured them to tiles, which prevented the natural accumulation of leaves into leaf packs and debris dams.
+In headwater streams, leaves accumulate into larger packs that often modify the flow,(Tabacchi et al., 2000) and the gradual accumulation of leaf litter in autumn has been linked to elevated transient storage and slower water velocities.(Argerich et al., 2008) The experimental constraints imposed by our mesocosms potentially limited the physical effect of bare leaves on removal relative to the potential three-dimensional effect in natural systems.
+Moreover, the pore spaces created by the distributed leaves may have been too large and lacked physical complexity compared to the small rocks that were shown to increase eDNA removal in previous studies.(Jerde et al., 2016; Snyder et al., 2023)

 Although we did not observe an effect of uncolonized leaves on the removal of eDNA, we did see an increase in eDNA removal with the addition of both the low and high density of biofilm-colonized leaves (**Fig 4A**).
-Potential mechanisms driving this increase in removal rates include the physical properties of biofilms that trap more eDNA particles,<sup>45</sup> along with the biological removal of eDNA by the microbial consortium on leaves.
-Previous studies on eDNA removal have found that microbial communities can increase removal through hydrolysis via extracellular and membrane-bound nucleases;<sup>13,46</sup> however, these observations were limited to planktonic microbes in standing water.
+Potential mechanisms driving this increase in removal rates include the physical properties of biofilms that trap more eDNA particles,(Roche et al., 2017) along with the biological removal of eDNA by the microbial consortium on leaves.
+Previous studies on eDNA removal have found that microbial communities can increase removal through hydrolysis via extracellular and membrane-bound nucleases;(Lance et al., 2017; Strickler et al., 2015) however, these observations were limited to planktonic microbes in standing water.
 To our knowledge, no studies have sought to confirm this mechanism of removal through examination of metabolic activity and enzymatic activity in concert with eDNA degradation.
 In our study, metabolic activity alone, estimated using the microbial respiration assay, did not explain variation in eDNA removal rates, and biofilm-colonized leaves did not exhibit higher respiration rates compared to the other treatments (**Fig. S5, see Supporting Information**).
 In fact, respiration in the water column was highest for the DOC treatment (**Fig. S5, see Supporting Information**) which had lower eDNA removal relative to control (**Fig. 4A, 4C**).
 Therefore,